moakilodash/desktop-app/README.md

 ### Connecting to an RGB Lightning Node

 1. **Launch** Kaleidoswap.
-2. **Configure the Node** in the **Settings** page:
+2. **Setup Your Node**:
-   - Connect to a local or remote instance of [rgb-lightning-node](https://github.com/RGB-Tools/rgb-lightning-node).
+   - Create a new local node using the setup wizard, or
-   - Provide the correct host/port and any additional configuration details required.
+   - Connect to a remote instance of [rgb-lightning-node](https://github.com/RGB-Tools/rgb-lightning-node) by providing the correct host/port and any additional configuration details required.

-### Trading and Swapping Assets
+### Getting Started with Trading

+1. **Deposit Bitcoin**:
+   - Use one of the available faucets to deposit some Bitcoin to your wallet.
+   - Wait for the transaction to confirm.

+2. **Buy a Channel with RGB Assets**:
+   - Navigate to the **Buy New Channel** page.
+   - Request a channel from an LSP, specifying capacity and the RGB asset you want included.
+   - Wait for the channel to be opened and confirmed.

-1. **Select or Add a Market Maker** on the **Settings** page.
+3. **Select or Add a Market Maker**:
    - KaleidoSwap currently provides two built-in makers: one for **regtest** and another for **signet** (mutinynet).
-Supported assets and pairs can be found at [KaleidoSwap RGB Registry](https://registry.kaleidoswap.com/).
+   - Supported assets and pairs can be found at [KaleidoSwap RGB Registry](https://registry.kaleidoswap.com/).
+   - Go to the **Settings** page if you want to add a different market maker.

+4. **Initiate the Swap**:
+   - Go to the trading interface and select a supported trading pair.
-2. **Check Supported Pairs**: Ensure you have at least one Lightning channel funded with the RGB asset you want to trade.
+   - Ensure you have at least one Lightning channel funded with the RGB asset you want to trade.
-   - If you lack a channel, you can **buy one** from an LSP that supports your chosen RGB asset.
-3. **Initiate the Swap**:
-   - Go to the trading interface, pick your maker and select a supported trading pair.
    - Accept the RFQ price to execute the swap.

 > **Important**: Since Kaleidoswap is in alpha, swaps may fail or get stuck.
 Check the [docs](https://docs.kaleidoswap.com) for troubleshooting, and feel free to [open an issue](#support-) if you encounter problems.